sudheerj/javascript-interview-questions/README.md

 138. ### How do you define multiline strings

-     You can define multiline string literals using '\' character followed by line terminator.
+     You can define multiline string literals using the '\' character followed by line terminator.

      ```javascript
      var str = "This is a \